What is Racketeering?

 The term ‘racketeering’ was first used in 1927 by the Employer’s Association of Chicago in a document describing the influence of organized crime in the Teamsters Union.
 Essentially, racketeering is defined as offering a dishonest service to fill a need that would not naturally exist.

-For an example, a “security company” may engage in racketeering by offering protection from break-ins, when they themselves are organizing and committing break-ins in the area.
+For example, a “security company” may engage in racketeering by offering protection from break-ins, when they themselves are organizing and committing break-ins in the area.
 Racketeering can also involve extorting money from individuals through direct and indirect threats.
-Gangs and criminal groups can be found guilty or racketeering and all know members of the organizations can be charged for the same violation through the RICO Act.
+Gangs and criminal groups can be found guilty of racketeering and all know members of the organizations can be charged for the same violation through the RICO Act.

 The RICO Act, or the Racketeering Influence and Corrupt Organizations Act was established by Congress in 1970.
-The RICO Act empowered law makers and law enforcement agencies to act against organized crime.
+The RICO Act empowered lawmakers and law enforcement agencies to act against organized crime.
 It enabled the Attorney General to designate law enforcement and prosecution divisions to investigate suspected racketeers.

-Common organized crime rackets may include elements of drug trafficking, counterfeiting, prostitution, or blackmail.
+Commonly, organized crime rackets may include elements of drug trafficking, counterfeiting, prostitution, or blackmail.
 In order to be tried under the RICO Act, there must be a consistent pattern of related violations within a 10-year period of time.